Academic Advising and the Career and Advising Center

 We envision an advising process that is:

-- Consistent and student centered from matriculation through graduation
+Consistent and student centered from matriculation through graduation

-- Holistic, exploring academic, career, and life decisions
+Holistic, exploring academic, career, and life decisions

-- Integrated and designed to encourage advising relationships and services across all units of the university (Academic, Career, and Well-being)
+Integrated and designed to encourage advising relationships and services across all units of the university (Academic, Career, and Well-being)

-- Developmental
+-

-- Continually evaluated and responsive to data
+Continually evaluated and responsive to data

-- Committed to accessible, inclusive, and equitable practices
+Committed to accessible, inclusive, and equitable practices

 We envision advisors who are:

-- Knowledgeable
+-

-- Accessible and approachable
+Accessible and approachable

-- Caring and responsive
+Caring and responsive

 We envision advisees who are:

-- Engaged in the advising relationship
+Engaged in the advising relationship

-- Responsible and prepared for advising discussions
+Responsible and prepared for advising discussions

-- Aware of resources regarding campus policies and procedures
+Aware of resources regarding campus policies and procedures

 Following admission to NDSU, each student is assigned an advisor from the college or department in which the student is majoring.
-If a major has not been declared, an assignment is made with an advisor in the Career and Advising Center.
+If a major has not been declared, an assignment is made with an undeclared advisor in the Career and Advising Center.
 Advisors assist students in selecting courses to ensure a balanced education and they help interpret university and college policies and requirements.
 However, students are responsible for their academic decisions and meeting all program requirements including the selection of courses, meeting course requisites (co-requisites/prerequisites), and adhering to policies, procedures, and deadlines.
-Students are encouraged to see their advisor prior to registration and to consult the university Bulletin for all degree program requirements.
-Students with advisor holds are required to meet with their advisors before the hold is lifted. advisor assignments and holds can be viewed on Campus Connection.
+Students are encouraged to see their advisor prior to registration and to consult the university Catalog for all degree program requirements.
+Students with advisor holds are required to meet with their advisors before the hold is lifted.
+Advisor assignments and holds can be viewed on Campus Connection.

 Career and Advising Center

-Advising staff will confirm a student’s choice of Exploratory Area during summer orientation and use it to help build the most appropriate course schedule, incorporating academic interests and goals.
+Students often choose to enter college without a declared major but with the goal of exploring various academic and career opportunities.
+At NDSU, those students are served through the Career and Advising Center, whose mission is to guide academic exploration, provide academic advising services to undeclared/exploratory students, and support academic and career exploration.
+Advising staff will confirm a student’s interests during advising appointments to help build the most appropriate course schedule, incorporating academic interests and goals.
 Students are encouraged to take 15-16 credits each semester that include general education requirements as well as a course to explore a major of interest.
 Advisors maintain a list of courses that can either serve as an introduction to a particular major or as a foundational course in that major’s curriculum and work with students to select exploratory options.

 Students may declare a major – or change their current major to undeclared so they can broadly explore their academic options – whenever they feel confident in doing so.
 Most students declare a major by the time they have completed approximately 45 credits or about three semesters of classwork.